kxzk/brandindexr/README.md

 ## Workflow

 You need to authenticate yourself first, therefore run `bi_auth()` with your email and password.
+After that, you are free to start querying the API.
 ```r
 bi_auth("your.email@company.com", "yourpassword")
 ```